Titration of Na₂CO₃ with HCl

 Add M/10 sodium carbonate solution to the titration flask till the colour changes to light pink.

-Note the final reading and find out the volume of sodium carbonate solution used to neutralize the HCl solution.
+Note the final reading and find out the volume of sodium carbonate solution used to neutralise the HCl solution.

 Repeat the experiment till you get concordant readings.